Back to RWKV Hub

 Introduction

-Today, in Part 2, we turn that math into code.
-I've written a complete RWKV implementation in pure PyTorch—no external libraries, no CUDA kernels, just clean tensor operations.
-The code supports both parallel training mode (for efficiency) and recurrent inference mode (for memory-flat generation).
+Here we turn that into working code.
+The implementation is pure PyTorch--no external libraries, no custom CUDA kernels.
+It supports both parallel training mode and recurrent inference mode with $O(1)$ memory.

-1. Time Mixing (TM): The attention equivalent, computing the WKV recurrence.
+1. Time Mixing (TM): Attention equivalent -- computes the WKV recurrence.

-2. Channel Mixing (CM): The FFN equivalent, using gated squared ReLU.
+2. Channel Mixing (CM): FFN equivalent -- gated squared ReLU.

 Time Mixing: Parallel Training Mode